decred/dcrdocs/docs/advanced/dcrtime.md

 Note that the dcrtime client does verify the merkle path that the server returns.

 Our file is now anchored in the Decred blockchain.
 Any third party can now prove that `myfile.txt` existed, in its exact form, at the time the block was mined (Chain Timestamp).
-This can be proved by taking our original `myfile.txt` file, calculating its merkle root, and comparing it to the merkle root stored in the transaction submitted by dcrtime (which we can look up via the TxID in the [block exporer](https://explorer.dcrdata.org/)).

 ### Politeia